lpietan/streamlit-data-vis-agent/README.md

 <img src="figures/README-flipper-bill-1.png" width="75%" style="display: block; margin: auto;" />

-Prompt: "Produce a figure that plots flipper length on the X and body mass on the Y and have each species be a different color and different shape for the data points with the key in the top left corner."
+Prompt: "Produce a figure that plots flipper length on the X and body mass on the Y and have each species be a different color AND different shape for the data points with the key in the top left corner."

 Agent Figure